Factory Class B RVs or a Custom Vansmith Conversion? A practical comparison

 Service, maintenance, and warranties

-Service note: For owners with specific aftermarket needs (suspension upgrades, solar troubleshooting, heater installs), a specialized conversion shop often offers faster, more targeted fixes than general RV dealers.
-See our service offerings page for common post-build services like solar expansion and heater servicing: Vansmith services.
-One quick note—if you travel internationally or to remote regions, double-check dealer coverage for factory vans before relying on it as your sole backup.
+See our service options page for common post-build work like solar add-ons and heater maintenance: Vansmith services.
+One quick note—if you travel abroad or to far-off places, double-check dealer support for factory vans before relying on it as your only backup.

 Flexibility and customization: how much personal control do you want?